jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 To avoid kernel registration conflict with existing GPU(CUDA) kernels, plugin author needs to provide a subdevice type(such as "INTEL_GPU") to TensorFlow proper for kernel registration and dispatch.

 Plugin side:
 Plugin author provides a device type(such as "GPU") and a subdevice type(such as "INTEL_GPU") for kernel registration and dispatch.
+The device type indicates the device the kernel runs on, the subdevice type is for low-level specialization of the device.
 ```cpp
 void SE_InitializePlugin(SE_PlatformRegistrationParams* params, TF_Status* status) {
   ...